Last updated on January 9th, 2020

 Cones – Inexpensive, color co-ordinated Cones fit over the Cartomizers to give your e-cigarette a sleek look.
 Cones are really meant for the Halo G6 model, but the Mini-Cone will also fit on the Triton Mini-Tank.
 First thread the mini-cone to the battery, then slip the mini-tank inside and screw it on.

 I've tried quite a few vaporizer systems and to date, including bottom coils, dual coils and the new pre-built coils.
-I can't give any a higher rating than the Halo tank system.
-The coils are long lasting, the vapor is outstanding, and there's no chance of getting a nasty dry hit.
-What more, the product is reliable and easy to use.
+Halo's coils are long lasting and the vapor is pretty good.